mnichols08/raspberry-config/theme/README.md

 #### "No image files found"
 **Cause**: No supported image formats in the background directory **Solution**:
-- Verify image files are present in `/var/tmp/raspberry-config/x735/background/`
+- Verify image files are present in `${temp_dir}/theme/background/` (check your configuration file for the correct path)
 - Ensure files have supported extensions (.jpg, .jpeg, .png, .bmp, .gif)
 - Check file permissions
+- Verify the configuration file path is correct if using `--config`

 #### "Failed to set wallpaper"
 **Cause**: PCManFM not installed or display issues